-- a.
-All Parties will work cooperatively to facilitate the sale approved by this Court's Final Order Approving Bulk Sale Contract Including 363 Sale Of Debtor's Property Free And Clear Of Claims, Liens And Interests And Awarding Broker Real Estate Commission (the "Sale").9 - b.
-At the closing of the Sale ("Closing"), in satisfaction of its claims and liens against the Commercial Units and Residential Units being sold in connection with the Sale, the HUO shall receive up to \$4,100,000, as follows: - i.
-MRC shall deliver and pay to the HUO \$1,650,000 in cash and \$1,000,000 (the "Closing Balance") in the form of a promissory note as agreed to by MRC and the HUO (the specific terms and conditions of the Closing Balance are presently being negotiated and shall be memorialized by the HUO and MRC) which note shall be secured. - ii.
-An aggregate of up to \$1,450,000 shall be paid to the HUO from the owners of the Residential Units participating in the Sale.10 - c.
-At Closing, the claims between the HUO and the Debtor, without determining their amount, shall be waived and released in their entirety and the Debtor Units shall be transferred to MRC free and clear of any and all claims, liens, interests and encumbrances of the HUO. - d.
-The HUO shall have an allowed claim in the bankruptcy case that shall be satisfied in full by the Debtor's release of its claim against the HUO. - e.
-The HUO shall support a plan of reorganization consistent with the settlement between the Parties.
+- All Parties will work cooperatively to facilitate the sale approved by this Court's A. Final Order Approving Bulk Sale Contract Including 363 Sale Of Debtor's Property Free And Clear Of Claims, Liens And Interests And Awarding Broker Real Estate Commission (the "MRC Sale"). - B. At the closing of the MRC Sale, in satisfaction of its claims and liens against the Commercial Units and Residential Units being sold in connection with the MRC Sale, the Schecher Group shall receive \$4,100,000, as follows: - i.
+MRC shall deliver and pay to Schecher Group \$1,650,000 in cash and \$1,000,000 (the "Closing Balance") in the form of a promissory note or other mechanism as agreed to by MRC and Schecher Group (the specific terms and conditions of the Closing Balance shall be memorialized by the Schecher Group and Buyer).